Kaspar Villiger: Politics

 He was President of the Confederation twice, in 1995 and again in 2002.

 In 1995 Kaspar Villiger apologized on occasion of an official visit by Dan Culler who was an internee in the Wauwilermoos internment camp during World War II.
 Dwight Mears, a U.S. Army officer, covered the apology in his 2012 PhD thesis on the American internees in Switzerland.

 In September 2003, he announced he was to resign on 31 December 2003.

 Other activities

 Kaspar Villiger is a Member of the Global Leadership Foundation, an organization which works to support democratic leadership, prevent and resolve conflict through mediation and promote good governance in the form of democratic institutions, open markets, human rights and the rule of law.
 It does so by making available, discreetly and in confidence, the experience of former leaders to today's national leaders.
 It is a not-for-profit organization composed of former heads of government, senior governmental and international organization officials who work closely with Heads of Government on governance-related issues of concern to them.

+Personal life

+In 1973, Villiger married Vera Preisig, a primary school teacher, with whom he has two daughters.

+In 2014, Villiger purchased a condominium at Park Tower Zug, then one of the tallest buildings in Switzerland.
+Villiger also resides in Muri bei Bern.